High Energy Scattering in Perturbative Quantum Gravity at Next to Leading Power: The first power correction to multi-graviton exchange

 The relevant solution, at large impact parameter, is

 The first term on the right is the leading order saddle point for the impact parameter, and the second term is the correction due to the next to leading power eikonal phase.
-While the leading order term shows that the impact parameter differs from the Schwarzschild radius of the heavy particle by a large factor of $E_{\phi}/ \Delta^\perp$, no such enhancement is present for the correction.
+While the leading order term shows that the impact parameter differs from the Schwarzschild radius of the heavy particle by a large factor of $E_{\phi}/ \Delta$, no such enhancement is present for the correction.
+As discussed in Ref.\ \cite{Bjerrum-Bohr:2016hpa,Bjerrum-Bohr:2014zsa}, the same saddle point equation reproduces the deflection of light in a gravitational field.

 Thus as expected, the leading order result suggests that the scattering process is dominated by large values of the impact parameter for near-forward scattering.
 Nevertheless, the power correction to the leading eikonal result shifts by a finite factor times the Schwarzschild radius.
 Corrections are proportional to the ratio of momentum transfer to projectile energy, and are independent of the heavy particle mass.
-This suggests that for the system under study, small angle scattering is a transition region, where corrections to eikonal propagation and gravitational self-interactions are of comparable sizes.
-In this light it may be interesting to look at yet higher powers in the our expansion about the eikonal approximation.
+This suggests that for the system under study, small angle scattering is a transition region, where corrections to eikonal propagation and gravitational self-interactions can be of comparable sizes, although at this power the former vanish in four dimensions.
+In this light it may be interesting to look at yet higher powers in the our expansion about the eikonal approximation \cite{White:2011yy}.